-Boca Negra Canyon trails is a 2 mile lightly trafficked out and back trail located near Albuquerque, NM that features beautiful wild flowers and is good for all skill levels.
+Boca Negra Canyon trails is a 2 mile lightly trafficked out and back trail located near Albuquerque, New Mexico that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 A series of short trails in Albuquerque's Boca Negra canyon.